chrisant996/clink-fzf/README.md

 1. Copy the `fzf.lua` file into your Clink scripts directory.

-2. Either put `fzf.exe` in a directory listed in the system PATH environment variable, or run `clink set fzf.exe_location <put_dir_name_here>` to tell Clink where to find the FZF program.
+2. Either put `fzf.exe` in a directory listed in the system PATH environment variable, or run `clink set fzf.exe_location <put_full_exe_name_here>` to tell Clink where to find the FZF program.

 3. Set up key bindings.
     - To use the default key bindings, run `clink set fzf.default_bindings true`.